OCNet: Object Context Network for Scene Parsing: Approach

-For the ASP-OC module, we only employ the dimension reduction within the object context pooling branch, where we employ a $3 \times 3$ convolution to reduce the channel from $2048$ to $512$.
-The output feature map from object context pooling module has $512$ channels.
-For the other four branches, we exactly follow the original ASPP module and employ a $1 \times 1$ convolution within the second above branch and $3 \times 3$ dilated convolution with different dilation rates ($12$, $24$, $36$) in the remained three parallel branches except that we change the output channel from $256$ to $512$ in all of these four branches.
-To ensure the fairness of our experiments, we also increase the channel dimension from $256$ to $512$ within the original ASPP in all of our experiments.
-Lastly, we concatenate these five parallel output feature maps and employ a $1 \times 1$ convolution to decrease the channel of the concatenated feature map from $2560$ to $512$.
+\textbf{ASP-OC}.
+We only perform the dimension reduction within the object context pooling branch, where we use a $3 \times 3$ convolution to reduce the channel to $256$.
+The output feature map from object context pooling module has $256$ channels.
+For the other four branches, we exactly follow the original ASPP module and apply a $1 \times 1$ convolution within the second above branch and $3 \times 3$ dilated convolution with different dilation rates ($12$, $24$, $36$) in the {{three remaining}} parallel branches.
+We set the output channel as $256$ in all these four branches following the original settings~\citep{chen2017rethinking}.
+Lastly, we concatenate these five parallel output feature maps and use a $1 \times 1$ convolution to decrease the channel of the concatenated feature map from $1280$ to $256$, which is not included in Fig.~\ref{fig:ocnet_pipeline}~(d).